0 SAB Luke 7

 29 And all the people that heard him, and the publicans, justified God, being baptized with the baptism of John.

-John the Baptist was the greatest prophet that's ever been born from a woman.
+John the Baptist was the greatest person that's ever been born from a woman.
 [5]

 (But the least in the kingdom is heaven is greater than he.)